ahrimhan/ahrimhan.github.io/_portfolio/airlineticketPrediction.md

 ### Data collection <a name="datacollection"></a>

-The data related to airplane ticket fares were collected from [KAYAK](https://www.kayak.com) and [Priceline](https://www.priceline.com).
+The data related to airplane ticket fares were directly collected from [KAYAK](https://www.kayak.com) and [Priceline](https://www.priceline.com).
 These data are collected from March 1, 2008 to May 28, 2008.
 The fare of airplane is so fluctuating that the fare is updated about 4 ~ 7 times a day, so the lowest fare among these prices is used.
 A summary of the data collected in relation to the airfare is as follows.

   |  Item  |      Description |
   |:----------:|-------------|